- Nice look, comfortable to wear 24/7

 The Huawei Watch GT3 is the follow-up to the GT2, the company's flagship until the launch of the Huawei Watch 3.

-The GT3 comes in cheaper than the Watch 3, but shares a lot of the same features.
+The GT3 comes cheaper than the Watch 3 but shares a lot of the same features.

-That includes running on Huawei's Harmony OS operating system and access to its AppGallery app storefront.
+That includes Huawei's Harmony OS operating system and access to its AppGallery app storefront.

-There's also new fitness features, an improved heart rate monitor, and new features targeting runners, including a new AI coach and personalised training plans.
-That's on top offering everything we got on the Watch GT 2 and its many spin-offs including weeks as opposed to days of battery life.
+There are also new fitness features, an improved heart rate monitor, and new features targeting runners, including a new AI coach and personalized training plans.
+That's on top of offering everything we got on the Watch GT 2 and its many spin-offs including weeks as opposed to days of battery life.

 So how does it stack up?
 Read our full testing to find out – and if you're a runner, make sure you read our Huawei Watch GT Runner review.

 Huawei Watch GT 3 key features